 Here’s our top choices for the Best Ultralight Headlamp for Backpacking

-Black Diamond Storm – May be the Best Multipurpose Headlamp
+Black Diamond Storm – The Best Rechargeable Headlamp

 Foxelli MX20 Headlamp Flashlight – Incredibly Lightweight